connervieira/Predator/CONFIGURATION.md

         - `misc` includes all traffic cameras that don't fall into the other two categories.
 - `traffic_camera_alert_radius`
     - This configuration value determines the distance, in miles, at which Predator will alert the user of a speed camera.
-- `traffic_camera_database`
-    - This is a file path pointing to a database of traffic cameras.
-    - The database should be in ExCam format.
-        - For legal reasons, Predator doesn't come packaged with the database.
-Please review your local laws before installing a speed and red-light camera database.
 - `traffic_camera_loaded_radius`
     - This is the radius, in miles, that Predator will load traffic cameras from during the initial loading process.
     - For example, if this value is set to `100`, then Predator will only load traffic cameras in a 100 mile radius from the current location when it boots.
 If you travel more than 100 miles away from your original location without reloading Predator then you won't get traffic camera alerts.